adrata/strategy/docs/gmail-calendar-integration-audit.md

 ## Conclusion

-Both Gmail email and Google Calendar integrations are **substantially complete** with one minor bug in the external webhook handler that should be fixed.
-All core functionality is implemented and working.
+Both Gmail email and Google Calendar integrations are **fully complete and up-to-date**.
+All identified issues have been fixed:

+1. ✅ External webhook handler now supports both `'gmail'` and `'google-mail'` providerConfigKey values
+2. ✅ Historical sync now uses the connection's actual `providerConfigKey` instead of hardcoding

+All core functionality is implemented and working correctly.
+The integrations support both `'gmail'` and `'google-mail'` Nango Integration IDs seamlessly.